MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-unattended-desktop-flows.md

 > [!NOTE]
 > When you add machines to machine groups, they inherit the settings of the group.
 When you remove machines from machine groups, they keep the settings defined at the group level.

-## Admin consent for unattended runs using certificate-based authentication or username/password with Network Level Authentication
+## Admin consent for unattended runs using certificate-based authentication or username and password with Network Level Authentication

 To perform unattended runs with Microsoft Entra ID using certificate-based authentication or username/password with Network Level Authentication, you need to perform the following steps: